oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 }
 ```

-When this class is compiled, the Bytecode DSL annotation processor reads the specification and uses it to generate the `SampleInterpreterGen` class.
+When this class is compiled, the Bytecode DSL annotation processor parses the specification and uses it to generate a `SampleInterpreterGen` class.
 This class defines an instruction set (including instructions for each custom operations), a `Builder` to generate bytecode, an interpreter to execute bytecode, and various supporting code.
-You may find it useful to read through the generate code (it is intended to be human-readable).
+You may find it useful to read through the generated code (it is intended to be human-readable).

-### Phase 2: Bytecode parsing
+### Phase 2: Generating bytecode (parsing)
-Now that we have an interpreter, we need to generate a concrete program that it can execute.
+Now that we have an interpreter, we need to generate some concrete bytecode for it it to execute.
 This process is called _parsing_.
+Each method/function in your guest language is parsed to its own bytecode.

 Parsers specify a tree of operations by calling a sequence of methods defined on the generated `Builder` class.
 The `Builder` class is responsible for validating the well-formedness of these operations and converting them to low-level bytecodes that implement their behaviour.

-Below is a simple example that generates a bytecode program that adds two integer arguments together and returns the result:
+Below is a simple example that generates a bytecode program to add two integer arguments together and return the result:
 ```
-var rootNodes = SampleInterpreterGen.create(BytecodeConfig.DEFAULT, b -> {
+BytecodeParser<SampleInterpreterGen.Builder> parser = (SampleInterpreterGen.Builder b) -> {
     b.beginRoot(null); // TruffleLanguage goes here
         b.beginReturn();
             b.beginAdd();